 This creamy, cheesy ziti recipe does require a few steps, but all of them are incredibly simple to execute!
 And, since you don’t have to boil any water for the pasta, there’s no need to worry about juggling cooking in two pots!

-- Meanwhile, make the meat sauce: Sauté the onion in a large pot until almost soft.
+- Meanwhile, make the meat sauce: Sauté the onion in a large skillet or pot until almost soft.
 Add in the garlic and red pepper flakes.
 Cook until fragrant.

 - Add the sausage: Increase the heat and add in the sausage.
 Season generously and cook until browned.
 Add the seasonings and tomato paste.
 Cook, stirring, for 1-2 minutes.